Riverscapes/RaveAddIn/readme.md

 Read about [Contributing to Riverscapes Documentation, on docs.riverscapes.net](docs.riverscapes.net/get-involved/documentation).

+Note that the QGIS Riverscapes Viewer repository can be found at https://github.com/Riverscapes/QRAVEPlugin

 ### Development server

 To run the server locally, open the Docs code-workspace, and then execute these terminal commands: